abigailLorber/abigailLorber.github.io/essays/ui-frameworks.md

 ## Notion

-The most recently tasked assignment was to find any website that doesn't use bootstrap and to recreate it using bootstrap.
+The most recently tasked assignment was to find any website that doesn't use Bootstrap and to recreate it using Bootstrap.
 I really liked this assignment because we were able to pick any website that we wanted that fit that criteria.
 I chose the website Notion.
 It is an application that allows the user to do a lot of different things, but it is primarily advertised as a note-taking app.

 I chose to recreate Notion because I like the UI of their website; it is very simple and modern.
 I think it is also very user-friendly and straightforward to use.
 I decided to recreate the top section of the home page and the footer section.
 Below are photos of the original Notion website and my recreation.